 She treats numerous pelvic dysfunction diagnoses such as urinary and fecal incontinence, organ prolapses, all variations of pelvic pain, rectal pain, constipation, prostate problems, pre and post surgery candidates, post cancer treatment, post partum problems, coccydynia and pelvic muscle imbalances.
 Her experience also includes treating chronic pain, fibromyalgia, acute pain, headaches, complex medical problems and scar tissue adhesions.

 Katrina has been with Hands on Physical Therapy since 1995 having taken over 250 hours of John Barnes Myofascial Release training, as well as completing skill enhancement training at the Myofascial Release treatment Center in Paoli, PA.
-She periodically assists in teaching some of these courses still.
 Through the Upledger Institute, she has taken classes for Cranio-sacral therapy, Somato-emotional Release and Lymphatic Drainage.
-She has 20 years experience in Male and Female Pelvic Floor Dysfunction with advanced training through the APTA, Herman and Wallace Pelvic Rehab Institute, Gail Wetzler, PT, Alcove Education and various other independent educators who are experienced therapists.
-She holds the CAPP-Pelvic Certification (Certified Advanced Pelvic Professional) through the America Physical Therapy Association.
+She has more than 20 years experience in Male and Female Pelvic Floor Dysfunction with advanced training through the APTA, Herman and Wallace Pelvic Rehab Institute, Alcove Education, Gail Wetzler, PT and various other independent educators who are experienced therapists.
+She is CAPP (Certified Advanced Pelvic Professional) certified through the American Physical Therapy Association.
+She periodically lectures on pelvic floor physical therapy and treatment in the DPT program at Texas State in Round Rock.

 She is empty nesting with her husband after they successfully got their three daughters through college!